 Deepening and widening the navigational channel is a key part of the broader strategic plan to create a more competitive port.
 Currently, the channel is dredged to its full operational depth of 36 feet.
-In April of 2023, the Port entered into an agreement with the U.S. Army Corps of Engineers to complete a three-year Feasibility Study to consider the impacts of deepening the channel to 46feet.
-This study is ongoing and is expected to be completed in early 2026.
+In April of 2023, the Port entered into an agreement with the U.S. Army Corps of Engineers to complete a three-year Feasibility Study to consider the impacts of deepening the channel to 46-feet.
+This study is ongoing, has met numerous milestones, and is expected to be completed in early 2026 in time for authorization by Congress in the Water Resources Development Act of 2026.

 Through the Port's partnership with The University of Southern Mississippi, the Port has developed a roadmap that will build new capacity for Mississippi's Blue Economy.
-Already serving as the homeport for USM's R/V Point Sur, the Port is currently rehabilitating its East Pier to house additional research vessels - two NOAA research vessels and a National Science Foundation vessel operated by USM.
+Already serving as the homeport for USM's R/V Point Sur, the Port has completed rehabilitating portions its East Pier to house additional research vessels - two NOAA research vessels and a National Science Foundation vessel operated by USM.
+Currently, NOAA's R/V Nancy Foster is housed at the new pier facility.

 The Roger F. Wicker Center for Ocean Enterprise facility, completed in 2023, opens the door for further investments in high-end engineering and advanced technology development in Mississippi.
-Encompassing nearly 62,000 square feet, the facility is located in the Port's North Harbor area near the East Pier and allows operations to have secure access to an ocean testing environment.
+Encompassing nearly 62,000 square feet, the facility is in the Port's North Harbor area near the East Pier and allows operations to have secure access to an ocean testing environment.
 The building includes administrative offices, classrooms, laboratories, and storage areas.
+Leases with NOAA have been signed and additional tenants are expected in the coming months.

 As the Port's business portfolio continues to grow, it is necessary to evaluate those future expansion options at the deep-water terminal that will allow for even greater throughput potential.
 In November 2017, the Army Corps of Engineers released the Record of Decision (ROD) for the Port of Gulfport Expansion Project (PGEP).
-The ROD detailed the Corps of Engineers' decision on all of the issues discussed in the Final Environmental Impact Statement (FEIS), including the environmental impacts associated with the PGEP.
+The ROD detailed the Corps of Engineers' decision on all the issues discussed in the Final Environmental Impact Statement (FEIS), including the environmental impacts associated with the PGEP.

-The Project is expected to include a 282-acre dredge and fill program, which will allow for further expansion of the West Pier, North Harbor, East Pier, and the construction of a 4,000-linear foot breakwater system.
+The Project is expected to include a 200-acre dredge and fill program, which will allow for further expansion of the West Pier, North Harbor, East Pier, and the construction of a 4,000-linear foot breakwater system.
 The ROD provided the Port with the opportunity to further diversify business development activities, while also establishing the Port as a catalyst for economic development on the Mississippi Gulf Coast.